 Management of woolly aphids

 Parasites, predators and even heavy rainfall will help reduce the populations.
 If you believe the natural population controls need your help you can use a forceful stream of water from the garden hose to dislodge the aphids or prune and remove selected, heavily infested stems and water sprouts.
-Spraying with insecticide is rarely justified, but can be done when the aphid population is increasing or the plant is under other stresses.
+Spraying with home garden insecticide is rarely justified, but can be done when the aphid population is increasing or the plant is under other stresses.